Updated March 23, 2023

 - Access can be defined while sharing; another person can or cannot modify upon your wish.
 I know this gives you pride in working.

 - Reports are completely secure over GDS, as there is password protected.
 Especially when sharing with your end Customer.

 It doesn’t take much effort to open and show to your Manager.
 Just like easy peasy, lemon squeezy!!

-This is a guide to What is Google Data Studio?.
-Here we discuss the Introduction to Google Data Studio, its Advantages and Why you should work on GDS.
+This is a guide to What is Google Data Studio?
+Here we discuss the introduction, why should you work on GDS and advantages.
 You can also go through our related articles to learn more –